Routing-Protocol/ToggledTransmit/README.md

 The expected result is the leds of a receiving node in the range of the transmitting node would be the periodicallly toggled display of odd and even binary numbers in the receving node.

+08/14/2014 - First upload of the application which includes the header, module and configuration files.